kvarak/dnd/docs/_Classes/bard.md

 You can use a musical instrument as a spellcasting focus for your bard spells.

 ### Bonus Proficiencies
-When you join the College of Faith at 1st level, you gain proficiency with the Religion skill and have advantage to checks you make related to your deity and their teachings.
+When you join the College of Faith at 1st level, you gain 2 skill points to spend on the *Religion* skill.

 ### Divine Inspiration
 Bards from the College of Faith have some restrictions because of their religious focus, compared to other bards.
 At 1st level, pick a divine domain from your chosen deity's list of eligible domains.
 When you gain the Magical Secrets feature, you can only choose spells from from the spell list of your divine domain.

-In addition, when a creature uses a Bardic Inspiration Die from you, they regain hit points equal to the number they rolled on the Bardic Inspiration Die + your Charisma modifier.
+In addition, when a creature uses a Bardic Inspiration Die from you, they also regain hit points equal to the number they rolled on the Bardic Inspiration Die + your Charisma modifier.

 ### Hymn of the Faithful
-Starting at 3rd level, as a ***bonus action***, you can expend two uses of Bardic Inspiration to sing a hymn to your deity.
+As a ***bonus action***, you can expend two uses of Bardic Inspiration to sing a hymn to your deity.
 Once before the end of your next turn, you can can use the Channel Divinity option granted at 2nd level by your chosen domain.

 ### Divine Magic
-At 6th level, you gain the ability to prepare two spells from the spell list of your divine domain.
+You gain the ability to prepare two spells from the spell list of your divine domain.
 The spells you prepare must be of a level you can cast, as shown on the Bard table.
 The chosen spells count as bard spells for you but don't count against the number of bard spells you know.

 You can change these two spells by spending time in prayer and meditation during a long rest.

 ### Godly Voice
-Beginning at 14th level, if your chosen divine domain grants a Channel Divinity option at 6th level, you gain access to it as well when you use Hymn of the Faithful.
+If your chosen divine domain grants a Channel Divinity option at 6th level, you gain access to it as well when you use Hymn of the Faithful.
 In addition, you get the following two songs that you can use as if it were a Channel Divinity option:

  **Dirge of the Divine**: As an ***action*** you sing a harrowing song which inspires fear in your foes.
-All creatures of your choice within 60 feet must make a wisdom saving throw against your spell save DC.
+All creatures of your choice within 60 ft must make a wisdom saving throw against your spell save DC.
 On a failed save the creature takes 4d8 + your Charisma modifier psychic damage or half as much on a success.
 On a failed save, the creature is also frightened for 1 minute.
 Whenever the creature takes damage, it can repeat the save, ending the condition on a success.

  **Chords of the Choirs**: As an ***action*** you sing a song of holy inspiration.
-All creatures of your choice within 60 feet regain hit points equal to 4d8 + your Charisma modifier.
+All creatures of your choice within 60 ft regain hit points equal to 4d8 + your Charisma modifier.
 Creatures affected by this ability are immune to fear and make all wisdom saving throws at advantage.
 These benefits last for 1 minute.